 Palate

-A lively attack, followed by a mid-palate where smoothness balances its liveliness; flavors of dried fruit, toasted nuts, and caramel, followed by notes of cloves, ground coffee, and bitter almonds; a long, explosive finish with citrus, cinnamon, and ginger
+A lively attack, followed by a mid-palate where the sweetness balances its liveliness; flavors of dried fruit, toasted nuts, and caramel, followed by developing aromas of cloves, ground coffee, and bitter almonds; a long, explosive finish with notes of citrus, cinnamon, and ginger

 Serve